Phoenix Foot and Ankle Institute

 Chronic ankle sprains may be a serious sign that your ankle never healed properly from a previous injury.
-Jeffrey McAlister, DPM, FACFAS, at Phoenix Foot and Ankle Institute in Phoenix can help correct your chronic ankle instability with treatments like an ankle brace.
+Marta Riniker, DPM and Jeffrey McAlister, DPM, FACFAS, at Phoenix Foot and Ankle Institute in Phoenix can help correct your chronic ankle instability with treatments like an ankle brace.
 Call or book an appointment online today to learn more about how an ankle brace or minimally invasive surgical treatment can improve your ankle stability.

 The ankle joint connects your leg to your foot to keep your lower limbs and gait stable.
 When the ankle joint is injured, it can: